JuliaData/DataFrames.jl/docs/src/man/basics.md

  ```

 A renaming function can be applied to multiple columns in the same way.
+It will also be repeated in each operation `Pair`.

 ```julia
 julia> newname(s::String) = s * "_new"